 - Buy a Cooling Mattress, Pillows, and Sheets

 - Take a Cool or Contrast Shower

 - Cool Off Your Pulse Points

 You might be wondering why you have to close the curtains when you’re trying to cool your room down.
 During the summer, leaving your curtains open will mean giving the sun access to your room.
 Thus, it’s important to leave the curtains or blinds closed during the day to block the sun.
 This will help you cool down your room.

 If your window catches a lot of direct sunlight, using dark or blackout curtains will prevent the rays from overheating your room during the hours when the sun is most active.
 Otherwise, your room might turn into an impromptu greenhouse.

+You can also change the settings of your ceiling fan according to the season.
 Did you know ceiling fans have two modes?
 Depending on the way the blades turn, they can either create a breeze or force the warm air down (hot air always travels up).